Follow these Steps to email a friend or colleague a link to this information.

 - Interagency collaboration;

 - Individualized strengths-based care;

 - Child, youth, and family involvement;

-- Community-based approaches, and;
+- Community-based services, and;

 A Closer Look is a series of short reports that spotlight issues addressed by public child welfare agencies and their partners in implementing systems of care approaches to improve services and outcomes for the children and families they serve.
-These reports draw on the experiences of communities participating in the Children's Bureau's Improving Child Welfare Outcomes Through Systems of Care demonstration initiative, and summarize their challenges, promising practices, and lessons learned.
+These reports draw on the experiences of nine communities participating in the Children's Bureau's Improving Child Welfare Outcomes Through Systems of Care demonstration initiative, and summarize their challenges, promising practices, and lessons learned.
 The reports provide information communities nationwide can use in planning, implementing, and evaluating effective child welfare driven systems of care.

 * The National Technical Assistance and Evaluation Center wishes to thank the following family leaders and agency practitioners for their contributions to the development of this resource: Patrick Melius, Sharri Black, and Maryrose McCarthy. back